Greece rolls over 3-month T-bills in successful auction

-ATHENS, May 13 (Reuters) - Cash-strapped Greece sold 1.138 million euros ($1.28 billion) of three-month Treasury bills on Wednesday, successfully covering the entire amount it sought to raise in the second of two auctions this month that tested its ability to find funds.
+ATHENS, April 15 (Reuters) - Cash-strapped Greece sold 812.5 million euros ($859 million) of three-month Treasury bills on Wednesday, successfully covering the entire amount it sought to raise in the second of two auctions this month that tested its ability to find funds.

 Despite an increasingly dire financial position as bailout aid remains frozen, Athens has been able to find domestic buyers to plug any gaps resulting from foreign investors’ refusal to roll over their own Greek T-bill holdings.

-The amount raised included 262.5 million euros in non-competitive bids.
-The settlement date for Wednesday’s auction will be May 15.
-(Reporting by George Georgiopoulos)
+The amount raised included 187.5 million euros in non-competitive bids.
+The settlement date for Wednesday’s auction will be April 17.
+(Reporting by George Georgiopoulos, editing by Deepa Babington)